datafix-com/HelloWorld/README.md

 # ⓿ HelloWorld
-This repo ( repository ) is currently being restructured.
+This repo ( repository ) is currently quiesced.

 A file appears to be the smallest unit of text that can be manipulated.
 Implications include ...